cybergarage/foreman-doc/data_model.md

 The metrics store is a federated time-series database which stores monitoring metrics in the same local node.
 Each instance knows which metrics data are stored in which instance in the cluster, these behave as a federated database.
 For example, when the operator requests all metrics data in the cluster to an instance, the instance gathers all metrics data from other ones and returns it.

+![federated](./img/federated.png)

 The register store is a shared hierarchical database which stores a common data such as the knowledge for autonomous recovery and the configurations in the cluster, and all instances have a same shared data.
 For example, an instance updates its data, and the data is distributed to other instances immediately.

-The metrics store is
-![federated](./img/federated.png)

 ## Metric Store